bigmlcom/bigmler/docs/index.rst

 -----------

-BigMLer can also help you to measure the performance of your supervised models (decision trees, ensembles and logistic regressions).
+BigMLer can also help you to measure the performance of your supervised models (decision trees, ensembles, deepnets, linear regressions and logistic regressions).
 The simplest way to build a model and evaluate it all at once is

 .. code-block:: bash